basnijholt/tuitorial/README.md

 - **Reproducible and Versionable:** Define tutorials in code (Python or YAML) for easy tracking and updates.
 - **Lightweight and Fast:** No more bloated presentation software.
 - **Perfect for Nerds:** Ideal for explaining code, technical workshops, interactive documentation, and anyone who loves the terminal.
-- **Parametrize:** Create dynamic tutorials driven by code snippets and focus points.
+- **Parameterize:** Create dynamic tutorials driven by code snippets and focus points.

 ## 📸 Recording